New Research: Key Findings on the State of Education-Led Growth

 • Does the LMS allow for native content authoring—or will you have to integrate with a separate content authoring tool?
 Ideally, you can build courses right inside your LMS.

 • What happens when you edit a course?
 How does the LMS handle versioning?
-See if restricted admins can edit courses and content, and then an unrestricted admin will review and publish the edited version.
+See if restricted admins can edit courses and content, and if an unrestricted admin can review and publish the edited version.
 You’ll also want access to previous versions in case you’d like to revert back or compare versions.

 • Can you build blended learning experiences?
 You might want an LMS that allows you to build hybrid learning initiatives where learners complete online learning materials and also get face-to-face instruction.
 Why?
 Because social learning elicits learner behavior change and improves learner outcomes.